MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/multiplayer/multiplayer-appendix/multiplayer-how-tos.md

 # Multiplayer how-to's

-This article contains the following sections
+This topic contains information on how to implement specific tasks related to using multiplayer 2015.

-* Subscribe for MPSD Session Change Notifications
+* Subscribe for MPSD session change notifications
-* Create an MPSD Session
+* Create an MPSD session
-* Set an Arbiter for an MPSD Session
+* Set an arbiter for an MPSD session
 * Manage Title Activation
-* Make the User Joinable
+* Make the user joinable
-* Send Game Invites
+* Send game invites
+* Join a game session from a lobby session
-* Join an MPSD Session from a Title Activation
+* Join an MPSD session from a Title Activation
-* Set the User's Current Activity
+* Set the user's current activity
-* Update an MPSD Session
+* Update an MPSD session
-* Leave an MPSD Session
+* Leave an MPSD session
-* Fill Open Session Slots During Matchmaking
+* Fill open session slots during matchmaking
-* Create a Match Ticket
+* Create a match ticket
-* Get Match Ticket Status
+* Get match ticket status

-## Subscribe for MPSD Session Change Notifications
+## Subscribe for MPSD session change notifications

 | Note                                                                                                                                                                                                                                                                                                                                    |
 |------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|